Napoleon-ZoomberParts/official-skid-list/README.md

 # Official Skid List

 >**GreatZardasht**
-- "Developed" Tranny PVP client that was skidded straight from Badlion and cried when I realized
+- "Developed" Tranny PVP client that was skidded straight from Badlion and cried when OMA realized
 - Clown Reason: Skidded Badlion, wanted to RAT a lot of kids

 >**Koolotta**